 Be aware of negative self talk.
 We are often harsher with ourselves than we would ever be to another person.
 Berating ourselves for an accident or a mistake is unnecessary.
 Would we be so tough on someone else ?
 Being a little kinder and more appreciative of ourselves and the pressures we are under often makes for an improved state of mind.

 Choose to do something that is really enjoyable.
 Busy people often struggle to find enough time for family, friends and other obligations, but having some ‘me’ time is also important in life.
 Even if it is a thirty minute swim, a leisurely bath or taking a walk on the beach doing something for yourself is important.
 When we decide to take control of our choices and establish positive ways to look after ourselves we become happier, healthier and more relaxed.
 The people around us benefit from this.

 She started the practice in 1988 with her husband Frederick, and after being widowed at the age of 39, took over the practice full time.

 Prior to working as a Counsellor, Susan worked for many years with a blue chip company and has experienced the stresses of balancing a corporate and personal life.
-Now she balances writing regularly for many organisations, is a regular contributor to BBC radio and has a thriving Counselling and Hypnotherapy practice.
+Now she balances writing regularly for many organisations, is a regular contributor to BBC radio and has a thriving Counselling and learn clinical hypnotherapy to help others.
 She works with individuals, helping them cope better with the pressures of daily life, works with couples to provide relationship counselling and improve communications, and in business to provide support to staff members and teams.
 She has had a lot of success working with clients with unexplained infertility in women and also with managing pain in childbirth.
 Many of her clients have successfully gone on to become pregnant and have a positive experience of giving birth.
 For more information see www.lifestyletherapy.net